Medical Billing reports to make Medical Practices Profitable

 10. No of claims submitted

-The claims submissions Report gives you the number of claims submitted for the weeks, amount billed for a particular week and the Total billed amount.
+The claims submissions Report gives you the number of claims submitted for the week, the amount billed for a particular week, and the Total billed amount.
 Similarly, you can get a report for the number of claims submitted for a particular month or a year.

 TheBillingBridge provides the medical billing reports needed to save money and time.
-It provides collection reports, impact analysis, revenue analytics, and key indicators so that a practice can free resources and clinical staff to better serve patients.
-TheBillingBridge empowers practices to reduce insurance company denials, increase reimbursement average, and remain financially sound.
+It provides collection reports, impacts analysis, revenue analytics, and key indicators so that a practice can free resources and clinical staff to better serve patients.
+TheBillingBridge empowers practices to reduce insurance company denials, increase reimbursement averages, and remain financially sound.